 There are many cutting edge topics, such as “Oh, the Tangled Web We Weave: irs rules and regulations Effect on payments and Expenses in Third party reproduction” and “The alphabet soup of Military pay and Family support”.
 If you are a family law practitioner, I strongly urge you to consider joining us.
 And if you can’t make this one, join us in late October in Las Vegas at the Wynne-Encore and then next April at the Eden Roc in South Beach (Miami Beach), Florida.
 I look forward to learning and blogging what I learn.

 The ABA has long pursued the concept of “Civil Gideon” which, loosely defined, means the right to a lawyer in civil cases (Gideon v.
 Wainwright was, of course, the case that guaranteed the right to counsel for criminal defendants).
 At the ABA Annual meeting in San Francisco in August, 2010, the resolution passed.
-The resolution can be accessed by clicking this sentence.

 What a dilemma?
 While states such as Georgia are struggling to find funding to provide lawyers for defendants in criminal cases, there are now lawsuits being filed, such as the one referenced above, to require funding for lawyers for defendants in civil cases.
 The goal is noble and well intentioned, but the potential pitfalls are numerous.
 For instance, why should only the defendant receive such assistance?
 Perhaps the plaintiff who may be filing to receive support is even more worthy of the public’s assistance?